country-regions/react-country-region-selector/apps/docs/docs/props.md

 # Props

-These are the attributes that can be passed to the two components.
-Any other attributes that aren't specified here will be added directly to the `<select>` DOM element - or passed to your custom render method as props if you define a `customRender` method (see [integrations](./demos/integrations/).)
+These are the props that can be passed to the two components.
+Any other valid HTML `select` attributes that aren't specified here will be passed through and added to the select fields.
+If you've defined a `customRender` method (see [integrations](./demos/integrations/)), check out `customProps` as a means to pass arbitrary props to your render method.

 ### `<CountryDropdown />`